oymotion/oymotionDeveloperCommunity/docs/APPs/OTrain.md

 # OTrain for gForcePro

-* OTrain is used to Connect to gForcePro, Capture EMG raw data, Generate model and Update to gForcePro
+* OTrain is used to capture EMG data from gForcePro, train gesture model and download model to gForcePro
-* Gestures are Customizable
+* Gestures are customizable
 * After gForcePro is updated with trained model, it works off-line

 ***